emilsoman/react-s3-dropzone/README.md

   policy: PropTypes.string, // Policy that's generated server-side
   signature: PropTypes.string, // Signature that's generated server-side
-  successStatus: PropTypes.number // HTTP response status (use 201 if unsure) }
+  successStatus: PropTypes.number // HTTP response status (use 201 if unsure)

+  // Dropzone props
+  // These affect the appearance and behaviour of the dropzone
+  className: PropTypes.string, // CSS classes applied to dropzone area
+  disableClick: PropTypes.bool // Pass false to not open file browser on click }
 ```